NikolayAngelov96/store-demo/README.md

 ## TODO

-1. Create product detail page
+1. Add Page for order
-2. Add Page for order
+2. Add cart
-3. Insert data in db
+3. add createdAt field in Order model
-4. Add cart
+4. display all orders in admin/orders page

 ## Deploy on Vercel